 The Nomination Kit

-The Claire L. Felbinger Award for Diversity & Inclusion, like all other ABET Awards, is given to a nominee selected by his or her peers.
-To learn more about the process and criteria involved, or to nominate one of your peers, download and review the nomination kit below.
-The deadline for nominations is April 30th, and only complete nominations with references will be accepted.
+The Claire L. Felbinger Award for Diversity and Inclusion, like all other ABET Awards, is given to a nominee selected by his or her peers.
+To learn more about the process and criteria involved, or to nominate one of your peers, review our nomination kit.
+The deadline for nominations is April 20, and only complete nominations with references will be accepted.

 A dedicated educator who works to enhance the success of students from underserved minority communities and a thought leader who shifts the paradigm of engineering education to build a diverse and inclusive workforce.
 Learn more.

 For tireless, long-term advocacy of diversity, for leadership throughout her career mentoring and promoting underrepresented colleagues and students and for founding the Engineering Ambassadors Network with its outreach emphasis.
 Learn more.

 The Anita Borg Institute

 In recognition of the Anita Borg Institute’s outstanding commitment and contributions to increasing the representation of women technologists in the global workforce and its worldwide impact on enhancing technology.
 Learn more.